-- 1. A final grade of "W", "D", "F" in a required general education course when the course has been taken for the second time. - 2.
-A final grade of "W", "D", "F" in any individual nursing (NUR) curriculum course when the course has been taken for the second time. - 3.
-After a final grade of "W", "D", "F", in any two nursing clinical courses (NUR 134, NUR 155, NUR 162, NUR 203, NUR 201, NUR 235 NUR 158, NUR 255, NUR 208, NUR 215, and NUR 237) when the course has been taken for the second time. - 4.
+- 1. A final grade of "W", "D", "F" in any nursing curriculum course, including General Education courses, when the course has been taken for the second time. - 2.
+No more than two curriculum nursing courses, including General Education courses can be repeated. - 3.
 Demonstration of unsafe or otherwise unacceptable nursing practice that actually or potentially results in danger or injury to the patient, staff, or peers.
 Examples include but not limited to: patient abandonment, falsifying patient document(s), intoxication or under the influence of illicit substances while at the clinical site, taking possessions from a patient or patient's room, intentional misuse of a patient's medication.
-The student will receive an "F" in the course and be terminated from the program. - 5.
+The student will be required to withdraw from the course and will be terminated from the program. - 4.
 Breach of confidentiality (HIPAA) regarding any agency, hospital, or school district.
-The student will receive an "F" in the course and be terminated from the program. - 6.
+The student will be required to withdraw from the course and will be terminated from the program. - 5.
 Students must report to the Department Chair for Nursing ANY arrests and/or criminal charges or convictions (including traffic violations, bad checks, etc.) filed after the completion of the pre-admission criminal background investigation.
 Failure to do so within three days will result in dismissal from the Nursing Program.
 The arrest and/or criminal charge will be reported to the clinical facility where the student is assigned.
-A determination will be made as to whether or not the student can continue in the Nursing Program. - 7.
+A determination will be made as to whether or not the student can continue in the Nursing Program. - 6.
 Willfully violating established policies and regulations of Midlands Technical College, the affiliating hospitals, and the Nursing Department.
-The student will receive an "F" in the course.

-- 8. For transitions students, failure to maintain an active unrestricted SC or multistate license. - 9.
+The student will be required to withdraw from the course and will be terminated from the program. - 7.
 A student who fails to improve the cumulative GPA to at least a GPA of 2.0.
 After one semester of probation will be terminated from the nursing program.